Written by Richard Perry

 Conclusion

-At BestBrokers.com we believe XM is an excellent broker for beginner and novice traders.
+At BestBrokers, we believe XM is an excellent option for beginner and novice traders.
 Here are the benefits for beginners:

-• Excellent customer support with the Personal Account Manager
+• Excellent customer support with personal account managers

-• The resources that are available on Research and Education are extremely useful for building trading knowledge
+• The available educational resources are extremely useful for building trading knowledge.

-• Negative balance protection so that traders cannot lose more money than they deposited
+• Negative balance protection prevents traders from losing more than their deposits.

-However, whilst XM is excellent for beginners, when it comes to more experienced traders, XM may not score quite so highly:
+However, while XM is excellent for beginners, when it comes to more experienced traders, XM may not score quite so highly:

 • No professional/premium account available giving EU traders access to higher leverage